 Atypical atrial flutter have less clear causes, sometimes secondary to previous heart surgery or atrial ablation procedures.

 Electrocardiographically it is more difficult to classify since heart rate is more variable and “saw-tooth” waves are not clearly shown.

 Atrial Flutter Treatment

-Options for acute, stable patients include Rate Control treatment with Beta-Blockers or Verapamil.
+Options for acute, stable patients include heart rate control treatment with beta-blockers or verapamil.

 Atrial Flutter and Anticoagulation

-Even so, chronic anticoagulation treatment is recommended following the same guidelines as with Atrial Fibrillation patients 2.
+However, chronic anticoagulation treatment is recommended following the same guidelines as with atrial fibrillation patients 2.

-In our website we have a CHA2DS2-VASc Score Calculator available to help you assess the need for Anticoagulant treatment in patients with Flutter or Atrial Fibrillation.
+In our website we have a CHA2DS2-VASc score calculator available to help you assess the need for Anticoagulant treatment in patients with atrial flutter or atrial fibrillation.

 After catheter ablation, anticoagulation treatment can be suspended after 4-6 weeks if the patient continues in sinus rhythm.